Passeriformes / Turdidae / Turdus

 Description

-A relatively large thrush measuring 23–28 centimetres in length.
-Males are brownish-black overall with darker plumage on the head, breast, wings, and tail, and possess dull orange-yellow bills.
-Females have blackish-brown upperparts and browner underparts with faint streaking on the throat and a dull darkish yellow bill.
+Relatively large thrush, 23–28 cm (9–10 inches) in length.
+Males are brownish-black overall, darker on the head, breast, wings, and tail, with dull orange-yellow bills.
+Females have blackish-brown upperparts, browner underparts, faint throat streaking, and a dull darkish yellow bill.
 Both sexes may appear slightly hooded.
-Juveniles resemble females but show greyish-buff coloring on the back, wing-coverts, and rump, along with greyish-buff streaking on the throat and barring on the belly to vent.
+Juveniles resemble females but feature greyish-buff on the back, wing-coverts, and rump, with greyish-buff streaking on the throat and barring on the belly to vent.

 Identification